Want to learn how to say “I love you” in Korean, but naturally and fluently?

 Public displays of affection are less common, and the way love is expressed is subtler or even unsaid.

-We also like to show love through action.
+We also like to show love through action, and… lots of gifts.